 - erectile dysfunction

-- slow heart rate
+- a slow heart rate

 - uncontrolled heart failure

-Patients must not suddenly stop taking beta-blockers without their doctor’s advice and close supervision.
+People should not suddenly stop taking beta-blockers without their doctor’s advice and close supervision.